Girls are getting their first periods earlier. Here's what parents should know

 Researchers say understanding changing trends in menstruation is important, because menstruation is a vital sign for health.

-“The age at which someone starts their periods is kind of a barometer of how they're doing in general,” says Lauren Houghton,an assistant professor at epidemiology at Columbia University who wrote a commentary accompanying the new study.
+“The age at which someone starts their periods is kind of a barometer of how they're doing in general,” says Lauren Houghton, an assistant professor of epidemiology at Columbia University who wrote a commentary accompanying the new study.

 “If someone reaches their first period before the age of 12, they are at a 20% increased risk for breast cancer,” Houghton says.